Antonio447-cloud/automation-using-continuous-integration-step3/README.md

 ## Outline

-- Enhance the architecture prepared in project: *"load-balancer-solution-with-apache-step2"* by adding a Jenkins server to our set up and configure a job to automatically deploy source code changes from our GitHub repository to our NFS and Jenkins server.
+- Enhance the architecture prepared in project: *"load-balancer-solution-with-apache-step2"* by adding a Jenkins server to our set up and configure a job to automatically deploy source code changes from our GitHub repository to our NFS server.

 ## Automation with Jenkins